Build a forest gnome wizard in Dungeons and Dragons that relies on elemental magic from the School of Evocation and cunning. For example:

 The wizards spellbook allows me to carry up to 6 1st-level spells.
 However, I’m only going to have so many a day I’m able to use, so let’s pick out a solid variety.

 Detect Magic is first and foremost for me.
-For 10 minutes, I’ll be able to detect where magic is coming from, if a magic aura is emanating off a person or object, and from what school the magic comes.
+I’ll be able to detect where magic is coming from, if a magic aura is emanating off a person or object, and from what school the magic comes.
 This one’s a keeper, for so many reasons.
 Navigation, magic booby traps, mysterious strangers and investigation all benefit from this spell.

 Comprehend Languages has a lot more to offer than it may seem.
 Stick with me, we already have boom-boom spells.
 I need to make sure I have versatile abilities.
 Comprehend Languages allows me to understand both spoken and written languages, but not necessarily specific secret messages or glyphs.
 I’ll only use a handful of spells during combat at most, so filling my spellbook with story essentials will help me solve more mysteries.